cosmostake/contributions/osmosis.md

 ![image](https://user-images.githubusercontent.com/86729290/188872132-6b00ddf1-4fe3-407b-abd0-a97faa4bfa60.jpg)

-# <h1 align="center"> COIN SIDE VALIDATOR CONTRIBUTIONS FOR OSMOSIS CHAIN </a>
+# <h1 align="center"> COSMØSTAKE VALIDATOR CONTRIBUTIONS FOR OSMOSIS CHAIN </a>

-This repository is based on the overall work of our team on the development of the COSMOS ecosystems and in particular OSMOSIS.
-Our team has added contributions from the COIN SIDE validator here as part of this!
+This repository is based on the overall work of our team to develop the COSMOS ecosystem and, in particular, OSMOSIS.
+Our team added information from the COSMØSTAKE validator here as part of this!

-# The list of contributions for the [Osmosis](https://app.osmosis.zone/)
+### Community Growth (Twitter, Youtube, Medium, Gitbook etc.)
+We create a lot of Osmosis related content (Multiple languages, English, Russian, Ukrainian) to improve accessibility, community knowledge of features and Osmosis.
+We have some basic images, logos, gradients from the Osmosis brand pack, and we often mention the Osmosis logo or other things related to it.

+Тeam:

 - [Laura Kharkevych](https://github.com/laura2727)
 - [Max Levush](https://github.com/maxlevush-COINSIDE)
 - [Yan Lytvynenko](https://github.com/ZAZIK3)
 - [Violetta Markush](https://github.com/vilolaa)

+____

+### The list of contributions for the [Osmosis](https://app.osmosis.zone/)

+____

-## Technical Contributions
+### Technical Contributions:
 - We're validators Osmosis [Osmosis](https://www.mintscan.io/osmosis/validators/osmovaloper183psjr4y05kwtpfew073q6hm84xdhp9tcn8ne7)
 <img width="1512" alt="image" src="https://user-images.githubusercontent.com/86729290/188917022-0c5eba0d-d965-49be-a456-757708ded14c.png">

-## Community Growth (Twitter, Youtube, Medium, Gitbook etc.)
-We create a lot of Osmosis related content (Multiple languages, English, Russian, Ukrainian) to improve accessibility, community knowledge of features and Osmosis.
-We have some basic images, logos, gradients from the Osmosis brand pack, and we often mention the Osmosis logo or other things related to it.
+____

 ## Twitter
 We create a lot of Osmosis-related content to improve the community's knowledge of features and inform about Osmosis-related news.